mblydenburgh/postie/README.md

 ## Current State
 Currently in order to run, Rust must be installed as well as setting up the initial SQLite database (see Database Utils).
-The end goal is to have a fully packaged mac application (sorry Windows, for now) that is able to be downloaded and ran.
+Right now there is a fully packaged mac application (sorry Windows, for now) that is able to be built from source.
 ### Supported
 - Submitting GET, POST, PUT, PATCH, DELETE requests
 - POST and PUT requests only support application/json body